Winegrowers Supplies - Rootstocks for Grafted Vines

 Semi-plunging

-Sensitive Average to weak Advancing Semi-plunging Early and good behaviour in light and deep ground.
+Sensitive Medium (to Weak) Advancing Semi-plunging Early and good behaviour in light and deep ground.
 It decreases the risks of penduncular rot but is to be avoided with Pinots.

 Sensitive to nematodes.